eallrich-deprecated/metricdock/README.md

 + The other servers respond by sending all metrics stored in their "latest" queues
 + The received metrics are saved to Whisper; duplicate metrics simply overwrite each other

+The API is documented with examples in the docs/ folder.

 Running on Heroku
 -----------------
 Compile the slug using both python and redis buildpacks: